Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Rooms of Weeping.md

 A door of delicately engraved steel stands at the west end of this short, dark hallway.
 Intricate details stand out clearly on the door's surface.
 The door seems to shine with a light of its own, untouched by time.
 Flanking the door are two alcoves in shadow.
 A dark, vaguely man­ shaped figure stands in each alcove.

 The dark figures are four swarms ofrats piled atop
 one another to form manlike shapes (two swarms per alcove).
-These rats are under Strahd's control and attack anyone that tries to move through this area.
+These rats are under [[Strahd]]'s control and attack anyone that tries to move through this area.

 The steel door is engraved with images of a human king in armor astride a horse, a majestic range of moun­ tains and shooting stars in the background.
 Tiny figures of people and wolves frame the image.